 An Ordinary Day by Elana K. Arnold, illustrated by Elizabet Vukovic

 On the same street, in two different homes, two different doctors arrive.
 One doctor is for people and one is for animals.
 One situation is life — a new baby, while the other is death — the passing of a beloved pet.
-Parallel stories with important themes will give readers much to discuss.
+Parallel stories told in an alternating method with important themes will give readers much to discuss.

 Birds of a Feather Bowerbirds and Me by Susan L. Roth

 Beautiful collage illustrations illustrate these fascinating comparisons between a collage artist and a bowerbird who have more in common than you might think.
-It’s very out-of-the-box thinking which you will love as much as me.
-Use this brilliant book for teaching kids about making art with found objects as well as comparing and contrasting with similarities and differences.
+It’s very out-of-the-box thinking which you will love.
+Use this brilliant book for teaching kids about making art with found objects as well as comparing and contrasting similarities and differences.

 Up in the Garden and Down in the Dirt by Kate Messner, illustrated by Christopher Silas Neal